 (2) The Syndicated Facility Agreements include \$421.9 million of sustainability linked loans.
-Under this arrangement, the Group will receive loan margin An increase in the percentage of recycled content across Pact's packaging portfolio.
+Under this arrangement, the Group will receive loan margin benefits if annual sustainability targets are achieved and margin penalties if it underperforms.
+The sustainability performance targets are:

+- An increase in the percentage of recycled content across Pact's packaging portfolio.

-Increasing the amount of recycled material processed and distributed to the external market.
+- Increasing the amount of recycled material processed and distributed to the external market.